thehir0/dotw/README.md

 (1) This button allow you to login to your account or register one.
 All accounts are stored in firebase.

-(2) Leaderboard shows the best players in the game based on their maximum ingame store.
+(2) Leaderboard shows the best players in the game based on their maximum in game score.

 (3) Settings allow you to change the language from English to Russian and vice versa.